kris-bo/ft_transcendence/README.md

 ## 🧠 Project Overview

 The goal of this project is to demonstrate proficiency in full-stack web development using modern frameworks and technologies.
-Users can register, play Pong online against other players (or bots), chat, add friends, and climb a global leaderboard.
+Users can register, play Pong online against other players, chat, add friends, track your game stats and create tournaments.

 ## ⚙️ Features